 Following is what a typical manual advises:

 1Unplug the unit and carefully remove it from the window or wall.
 Put the air conditioner somewhere outdoors or in the garage where you can work on it.

 2Remove the grille and filter and unscrew the metal case (taking care not to damage the coil’s fins).

-3Wash the filter thoroughly or replace it with a new filter; most filters are readily available at most appliance stores.
+3Wash the filter thoroughly or replace it with a new filter; most air conditioner filters are readily available online or at appliance repair shops.

 4Using a vacuum with a soft brush attachment, clean the coil’s fins.

 5Spray water back through the fins from the fan side (protect the wiring and the motor with plastic).